imran-basha-s/Canada_Immigration_Data_Visualization/README.md

 The dataset contains annual data on the flows of international immigrants as compiled by UN for the period 1980 - 2013.<br> The dataset spans across years from 1980 to 2013.<br>

 It has various information regarding the Origin country of immigrants, continent, region, and  whether that region is classifies as  developed or developing.<br>

-The data contains information from 195 countries.<br>
-The Dataset has 195 rows & 43 columns<br>
+The data contains information from 195 countries and it has 195 rows & 43 columns.

 ## Analysis Approach